Posts

 Image

 Originally published in 2011 by Doubleday.
 I don't often read zombie novels.
 I have reviewed 1600+ books and this is only my second one featuring zombies.
 They're not really my thing, but I figured that if an author who won two Pulitzer Prizes wrote a zombie book, it must be worth reading.
 I was wrong.
-The premise behind the book is quite good, but it is an over-written mess.
+The premise behind ZONE ONE is quite good, but it is an over-written mess.
 Mark Spitz (a nickname) is a man who has gone through his life as a B/B+ type of guy.
 Never the smartest guy in class, never the first guy picked to play for the schoolyard games, but certainly not close to the last.
 He kind of floats through life being "good enough."
 The reader meets Mark Spitz well into the Zombie Apocalypse.
 He is working as part of a mopping up crew in New York City.
 He and his crew are seeking out Zombies that the military may have missed in their sweep through the city.
-The worst of the Zombie attacks has passed and a provisional government is working out of Buffalo, New
+The worst of the Zombie attacks has passed and a provisional government is working out of Buffalo, New Y...

 THE HESSIAN by Howard Fast